-Diabetic retinopathy is a condition which causes progressive injury to the small blood vessels that nourish the retina, the nerve layer lining at the back of the eye that senses light and sends images to the brain.
-Because diabetic retinopathy affects the seeing tissue of the eye, it is a potentially sight-threatening complication of diabetes.
+Diabetic retinopathy is a condition which causes progressive injury to the small blood vessels that nourish the retina.
+Because diabetic retinopathy affects the neurological tissue of the eye, it is a potentially sight-threatening.

 There are generally two types of diabetic retinopathy: nonproliferative diabetic retinopathy (NPDR) and proliferative diabetic retinopathy (PDR).

 In NPDR, the damaged retinal blood vessels develop tiny leaks that allow blood and fluid to seep into the surrounding retinal tissue or to form fatty deposits in the retina called exudates.
 These changes can cause the retina to swell.
 When swelling or exudates form within the central part of the retina, vision is often reduced or blurred.
 This is called macular edema because it affects the central part of the retina which is called the macula.
-Swelling or exudates that form elsewhere in the retina typically do not reduce or blur vision.
-Areas of retinal or macular ischemia can occur in response to persistent retinal vascular injury.
-Ischemia is a condition of restricted blood flow that occurs when blood vessels become constricted or blocked.
-Blood and other nutrients can no longer be supplied to the tissues those vessels supply.
+Areas of retinal or macular oxygen deprivation can also occur.
+Blood and other nutrients can no longer be supplied to the retina from damaged small blood vessels.

 The results from both the OCT and FA are useful in determining both if and what kind of treatment is indicated for the diabetic retinopathy detected.
 In some instances, injections of medications into the eye may be indicated to reduce retinal swelling or to reduce neovascularization.
 Multiple injections may be required over time to manage the retinopathy.